ahrvoje/arb4win/README.md

 ## Workflow

-ARBpackage.7z contains all sufficient material to simply build all static and dynamic libraries.
-After unpacking the archive in any desired folder, after starting msys.bat script one must simply execute the following command line:
+ARB_MinGW_package.7z contains all sufficient material to simply build all static and dynamic libraries.
+After unpacking the archive in any desired folder and starting msys.bat script, one must simply executes the following command line:

 ```
 $ buildARB.sh
 ```

-This script performs an entire workflow with timing & log files written in /tmp folder.
+This script performs the entire workflow with timing & log files written in /tmp folder.
 You can check on the process viewing them as they are appended by buildARB.sh script.

 ## Demo